One trade at a time -- unraveling the Equity Premium Puzzle

 Economics is an ecosystem populated by strategies.
-Physically this is implemented within human society where a single person can play host to many strategies and a single strategy can become popular among many people.
-Each individual strategy is rational even though people may have complex personalities (inhabited by a myriad of conflicting strategies).
-Basic strategies may have strong genetic support, but most advanced ones propagate through the mechanisms of learning.
-Long-term survival in such an environment requires a strategy to make sense: both in terms of expectations and in terms of confirmation of these expectations by real-life performance.
+A single person can play host to many strategies and a single strategy can become popular among many people.
+Each strategy is rational.
+People, however, can make mistakes and may have complex personalities (inhabited by conflicting strategies).
+Advanced strategies rely, for their survival, on the mechanisms of learning.
+This puts pressure on the strategies to make sense, i.e. to offer understandable expectations which are confirmed by real-life performance.

-In this paper we focused on equity investments as understood by Quantitative Structuring -- the rational learning-based framework of product design.
-Our focus was motivated by the Equity Premium Puzzle -- the apparent struggle of consumption-based models with the equity premium.
-We demonstrated in detail how investors with normal levels of risk aversion come to expect the seemingly high equity premiums and how such expectations materialize over long time horizons.
-In other words, our approach both predicts the correct value of the equity premium and provides the mechanism for its persistence in the real world.
+In this paper we understood equity investments using a rational learning-based framework of Quantitative Structuring.
+We demonstrated in detail how investors with ordinary levels of risk aversion come to expect the seemingly high equity premiums and how such expectations materialize (and thereby confirm themselves) over long time horizons.
+In other words, our approach both predicts the correct value of the equity premium and provides a mechanism for its persistence in the real world.

-The simplest message from the Equity Premium Puzzle faced by consumption models is that such models do not describe the behaviours that are responsible for the premium.
-Consumption smoothing with little or no view on the market is a hedging strategy.
+The inability of consumption-based models to explain the observed equity premium (the Equity Premium Puzzle) implies that such models do not capture the relevant behaviour.
+In fact we see that the concept of consumption is not needed to explain the premium.

+Consumption smoothing with little or no view on the market is best described as hedging.
 The observed equity premium is not caused by hedging.
-It is a signature of investments, i.e. strategies that take risk by challenging the market.
+It is a signature of investments.

 Quantitative explanation of the equity premium concludes the main part of this paper.